sagarit-code/open-hiring/README.md

-# 🔍 Semantic GitHub Talent Discovery Engine
+# 🔍 Semantic GitHub Talent Discovery Engin

 > Find real developers from real code — not resumes, not keywords, not noise.